irenebritzolaki/vacation-management-portal/README.md

 ---

+## ⚠️ Major Update: Password Handling & Basic Authentication

+> **Note**: The initial implementation **wrongly** assumed managers needed to view user passwords.
+Earlier versions of this README also included several security issues, such as storing passwords in plaintext, exposing them to managers, and not filtering sensitive fields in API responses.
+After reviewing the assignment, it only requires viewing **name** and **email**.
+So, this update corrects that misunderstanding. 😬

+- Managers no longer see user passwords.
+- Passwords are now hashed with bcrypt before being stored in the mock database.
+- Sign-in now validates user credentials against hashed passwords (basic authentication feature).
+- UserForm supports optional password updates in edit mode via a checkbox.
+- API helper functions now exclude passwords when fetching user data unless needed for authentication.
+- Updated `seed.json` with hashed passwords to match the new authentication flow.

+---

 ## 💡 Implementation Notes

 Since this project uses json-server as a mock backend, a few operations are handled on the **client** side: